chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 - Selecting an environment will open a popup to save the node environment.
 Select **Save** to change the node environment.

 {{< figure src="/images/automate/update-node-environment.png" alt="Update Node Environment">}}

+##### Run List

+You can edit, expand or collapse a node's run list.

+{{< figure src="/images/automate/run-list-of-a-node.png" alt="Run List of a Node">}}

+Edit a run list by:

+1. Select **edit**.
+A popup window opens.

+2. The left side of the window contains the list of environments.
+Select an environment from the list.

+3. The right section of the window will show the current run list of the selected environment.

+4. Select the run list you want for the specific environment and select **Create**.

+The popup window looks like as shown below:

+{{< figure src="/images/automate/edit-run-list.png" alt="Edit Run List">}}

+Chef Infra allows you to edit the run list of a node using a shortcut.
+Select the option **Edit Run List** from the ellipses icon of the specific node in the node list.
+Selecting the option will open the same popup window which can be used to edit the run list of a node.

+#### Manage Tags

+Chef Infra allows you to manage tags of the environment.
+You can add or remove multiple tags by:

+- Selecting the node and add the tags from the text bar below the dropdown menu of environment.

+- Selecting **Manage Tags** from the options list ( {{< fontawesome class="fas fa-ellipsis-h" >}}) of a specific node.
+Add and remove tags in tag editor and select **Update Tags** to save your changes.

+{{< figure src="/images/automate/manage-tags-from-ellipses-icon.png" alt="Manage Tags">}}

+#### Reset a Client Key

+Reset a client key by selecting **Reset Key** from the options list ( {{< fontawesome class="fas fa-ellipsis-h" >}}) of a specific node in the node list.
+Selecting **Reset Key** opens a warning that the current key will no longer be accepted.
+Select **Reset Key** once again to confirm.

+{{< figure src="/images/automate/reset-the-node-key.png" alt="Reset the Client Key">}}

 #### Delete a Node